Your online business is finally coming together.

 When trying to decide on an email address, the old email that you made back in middle school just won’t cut it (and yes, that means you NSyncLuvr76@gmail.com).
 Not only is an informal email harder to remember, but it also makes you look unprofessional and will cause many would-be customers to move on.

 A professional email is an essential piece of your online business because it helps you build rapport and trust with your customers.
 This rapport leads to better brand reputation, and, ultimately, increased profit.
 With that in mind, choosing the right email is the essential next step to growing your online business, and it couldn’t be simpler.
+Managing emails is crucial towards the success of your business.

 Here are three guidelines for choosing the best email for your business.